Roanoke Island: Geological formation and Pre-Columbian settlement

-The North Carolinian Coast began to shape into its present form as the Outer Banks Barrier Islands.
-Previously the North Carolina Coast had extended 50 miles eastward to the edge of the continental shelf.
+The North Carolina Coast began to shape into its present form as the Outer Banks Barrier Islands.
+Previously, the North Carolina Coast had extended 50 miles eastward to the edge of the continental shelf.
 The melting of Northern Hemisphere Glaciers at least 14,000 years ago caused sea levels to rise.
-The Outer Banks and by extension the land of Roanoke Island began to stabilize around 6,000 B.C.
-Roanoke Island was originally a large dune ridge facing the Atlantic coastline and therefore is not a barrier island contrasting with the Bodie Island that exists 2 miles to the east.
+The Outer Banks and, by extension, the land of Roanoke Island began to stabilize around 6,000 B.C.
+Roanoke Island was originally a large dune ridge facing the Atlantic coastline and therefore is not a barrier island, contrasting with Bodie Island, which exists 2 miles to the east.

-Archaeological discoveries at the Tillett site of Wanchese, North Carolina, have dated the human occupation of Roanoke Island's land at 8,000 B.C.
-At the time Native Americans across North America were developing in the Archaic Period.
+Archaeological discoveries at the Tillett site in Wanchese, North Carolina, have dated the human occupation of Roanoke Island's land to 8,000 B.C.
+At the time, Native Americans across North America were developing in the Archaic Period.
 Archaeologists discovered that the land of Roanoke Island was part of the Mainland when it was first inhabited by the first Native Americans.
-For thousands of years the development of Native Cultures on Roanoke Island corresponded with cultures occurring in the Coastal Plain of North Carolina.
+For thousands of years, the development of Native American cultures on Roanoke Island corresponded with cultures occurring in the Coastal Plain of North Carolina.

-Around the year 400 AD the area experienced environmental transformation.
-The sand dune of Roanoke became disconnected from the mainland by water, and inlets in the Outer Banks turned fresh water sounds (lagoons) into brackish ecosystems, the land termed Roanoke Ridge became Roanoke Island.
-From approximately the years 460 AD to 800 AD, the Mount Pleasant Culture had a village on the Tillett Site in southern Roanoke Island, within the modern-day Wanchese township.
-After the year 800 AD, the village was occupied by the Colington Culture, a predecessor to the historic Roanoke tribe who were encountered by the 1584 English Expedition.
+Around the year 400 AD, the area experienced an environmental transformation.
+The sand dune of Roanoke became disconnected from the mainland by water, and inlets in the Outer Banks turned freshwater sounds (lagoons) into brackish ecosystems.
+The land termed Roanoke Ridge became Roanoke Island.
+From approximately 460 AD to 800 AD, the Mount Pleasant Culture had a village on the Tillett Site in southern Roanoke Island, within the modern-day Wanchese township.
+After the year 800 AD, the village was occupied by the Colington Culture, a predecessor to the historic Roanoke tribe, who were encountered by the 1584 English Expedition.